 Armed with basic farming tools and almost no money, you stock up on crafting recipes as you turn a weary and overgrown plot of land into a bustling farm teaming with food and animals.
 You’ll be crafting for functionality to start, as you cobble paths and put up fences to keep your animals in one place.
 Once you’ve nailed the basics, you can craft more artisanal equipment like beehives and kegs.
 You won’t just be crafting for your farm, though, as eventually you’ll be able to craft various types of bombs to help you clear out and explore nearby caves.

 There’s no rush to do all of this, either.
 Your progress on the farm can be as fast or slow as you feel comfortable with.
 Crafting new tools and tending to your farm never gets dull either, as Stardew Valley’s world changes with the seasons, determining what food you can grow.
 And outside of the farm you can also get to know the inhabitants of a local village through idle conversation and the odd festival.
-On top of all this, you can also invite up to three friends to help out on your farm or just generally keep you company.
+On top of all this, you can also invite up to three friends to help out on your farm or just generally keep you company in one of the best farming games.
 If you’re looking to spice up the experience in weird and wonderful ways you can also download one of the many Stardew Valley mods.

 Everything is out to kill you in Rust.
 If you aren’t hacked to bits by a rogue raider, then chances are the radiation and weather hazards will get you instead.
 Even meeting other players poses a risk, as there’s every chance they’ll beat you to death with a rock the second your back is turned.